How to Buy Litecoin - Beginner’s Guide 2021

 To buy Litecoin LTC, the first step is to Open an accout with a regulated exchange, depost funds, select LTC from the trading platform list, and lastly check & confirm Litecoin LTC coins have added to your Wallet.

-Want to get started straight away but lack the time to read the full guide now?
-Not to worry, we have put together a simple 5-step walkthrough of how to buy Litecoin below.
+We have put together a simple 5-step walkthrough of how to buy Litecoin below:

-- Once all of the relevant information has been entered, confirm your choices.
-Your LTC coins will be added to your new eToro wallet instantly!
+Step 5: Confirm your order - Your LTC coins will be added to your wallet instantly!

 Step 1: Choose an Online Litecoin Broker or Exchange